 Consistent with extant research, we find that the LSAT score and UGPA are modestly predictive of law school academic performance.
-A one-point increase in LSAT score is associated with a 0.04 increase in 1L LGPA across our standardized sample of 20 schools.
-A one-tenth point increase in UGPA was associated with a 0.03 increase in LGPA (Section 4.1.1.).
+A one standard deviation (roughly 6 points) increase in LSAT score is associated with a 0.38 standard deviation (approximately 0.17 grade points) increase in 1L LGPA across our standardized sample of 20 schools.
+A one standard deviation (roughly 0.40 grade points) increase in UGPA is associated with a 0.27 standard deviation increase in 1L LGPA, or approximately 0.13 grade points (Section 4.1.1.).
 These relationships are considerably weaker for academic performance beyond the first year.
-Additionally, we find noteworthy relationships between LSAT score and UGPA and bar exam passage.
-A one-point increase in LSAT score is associated with an 11 percent increase in the odds of passing the bar exam (see Section 4.1.2).
-A one-tenth point increase in UGPA is associated with a 9.9 percent increase.
+Additionally, we find small but notable relationships between LSAT score and UGPA and bar exam passage.
+A one standard deviation increase in either LSAT score or UGPA is associated with percent increases in odds of passing the bar of 71 and 44 percent, respectively.
+More noteworthy, the effects of LSAT and UGPA diminish substantially when LGPA variables are added to the model (see Section 4.1.2).